Why Do I Have Bloodshot Eyes? Common Causes and Remedies

 • Eye discharge or swelling

 These symptoms may indicate a more serious underlying condition such as glaucoma, uveitis, or corneal ulcers that require professional medical treatment.
+If you are also experiencing cloudy vision, glare sensitivity, or trouble seeing at night, cataracts may be the cause.
+In such cases, discussing cataract surgery with an eye specialist can help restore clear vision and improve overall eye health.

 Conclusion